-This eagle favors open country and use a variety of habitats, ranging from arctic to desert.
-They're found mostly in the western half of the U.S.; the eastern U.S. population is thought to be distinct.
+This eagle favors open country and uses a variety of habitats, ranging from arctic to desert.
+It's found mostly in the western half of the U.S.; the eastern U.S. population is thought to be distinct.
 This eastern population is also uniquely threatened and numbers no more than 2,000 individuals.

 Although the Golden Eagle is widely distributed over Europe, Asia, and North America, it is declining in many areas, especially in places where human populations are growing and creating opportunities for the birds to collide with manmade objects.
 One of the biggest threats comes from the ever-growing gauntlet of wind turbines being built in areas that are critically important for Golden and Bald Eagles and other birds.

-As our 2016 report, "10 of the Worst-sited Wind Energy Projects for Birds" noted, the nearly 5,000 turbines operated by four different developers in the Altamont Wind Resource Area in California have killed more than 2,000 Golden Eagles since 1998 when the facilities started keeping track.
+As our 2016 report, "10 of the Worst-sited Wind Energy Projects for Birds" noted, the nearly 5,000 turbines operated by four different developers in the Altamont Wind Resource Area in California have killed more than 2,000 Golden Eagles since 1998 (the date when the facilities started keeping track of bird mortality).

-Of all of these, the poorly sited Summit Repowering Project (formerly the Altamont Winds Wind Energy Project) has long been one of the worst killers of eagles and other raptors.
+Of all of these, the poorly sited Summit Repowering Project (formerly the Altamont Winds wind energy project) has long been one of the worst killers of eagles and other raptors.

 In a bid to support the production of renewable energy, in 2009, the federal government established rules granting the wind energy industry and other sectors permission to kill eagles under limited circumstances for up to five years.
 In a 2013 decision that may further increase eagle mortality, this rule was changed to allow wind energy companies to obtain 30-year permits to kill eagles without prosecution.

-Lead poisoning is another major threat to the Golden Eagle; like the California Condor, it hunts and scavenges in areas where many tons of lead are left in the environment each year by hunters.
+Lead poisoning is another major threat to the Golden Eagle; like the California Condor, it hunts and scavenges in areas where lead is often left in the environment by hunters.
 Without intensive, emergency treatment, birds that ingest lead face extreme sickness or death.
 Because of its impact on eagles, condors, and other declining bird species, we continue to encourage hunters to use only non-lead shot.

-We welcome all and every effort to help us "bring back the birds."
+We welcome every effort to help us "bring back the birds."
 If you would like to make a donation, please click here.
 Or visit our Get Involved page to learn more about how you can help.
-Together, we can make a difference for this special bird.
+Together, we can make a difference for this and other birds.